yuheitawaragi/Kaggle-Stanford-RNA-3D-Folding/README.md

 ## Evaluation

 Submissions are evaluated using TM-score (0.0–1.0, higher is better), which measures structural similarity between predicted and experimental RNA structures.
 Predictions are aligned with reference structures using US-align in a sequence-independent manner.
 For each RNA sequence, you must submit 5 predicted structures, and the best TM-score among them is used.
 The final score is the average best-of-5 TM-score across all targets.
 If multiple experimental structures exist, the best score against them is considered.

+## Submission

+For each RNA sequence in the test set, you must predict five 3D structures.
+Your notebook should read test_sequences.csv and output submission.csv, which contains the x, y, z coordinates of the C1' atom for every residue in each of the five predicted structures.